 Practice silence: Before speaking, pause.
 Let our words arise from stillness rather than reactivity.

-Say less: Notice when we're rambling.
+Say less: Notice when we ramble.
 Cut words.
-Find the essence of what we're trying to say.
+Find the essence of what we are trying to say.

 Speak from the body: Let our words come from our belly, not just our head.
-Ground our voice.
+Ground our voice in breath and presence.

 Tell the truth: Practice saying what we actually mean.
 Notice where we hedge or perform.